 Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

-- Monthly tutorials.
+- Monthly online tutorials.

-- The practical teaching week allows students to gain the necessary microscopy experience and a certificate of microscopy competency
+- The practical teaching week allows students to gain the necessary microscopy experience and a certificate of microscopy competency.

-- Lectures during the full teaching weeks are recorded for later access
+- Lectures during the full teaching weeks are recorded for later access (practical sessions are not normally recorded).

 - Students are required to undertake considerable private study to prepare for the exam.
 Directed self-study material is provided, as well as suggestions for self-directed study.